 Just 17 miles south of Nashville, Franklin’s Great American Main Street runs through the heart of a 16-block historic district that radiates sophistication and brims with history, music, shopping, and of course, southern hospitality.
-Along Franklin’s Main Street, you’ll find 15 spots to hear live music daily, many times from the names that make Nashville famous but call Franklin home, along with nationally acclaimed shopping, restaurants, and bakeries that made Travel Channel named Franklin one of the top 10 spots in the world for people with a sweet tooth.
-Coming soon to Main Street (Summer 2019) will be The Harpeth, a Curio Collection by Hilton luxury hotel that will be the only hotel in downtown Franklin and only the 65th Curio Collection property in the world.
+Along Franklin’s Main Street, you’ll find over 15 spots to hear live music daily, many times from the names that make Nashville famous but call Franklin home.
+You’ll also find nationally acclaimed shopping and restaurants, not to mention bakeries that made the Travel Channel named Franklin one of the top 10 spots in the world for people with a sweet tooth.
+The Harpeth Hotel, a Curio Collection by Hilton luxury hotel, gives people an idyllic place to rest their heads at night and soak up the peaceful pace of America’s Favorite Main Street.

 TELLING FRANKLIN’S ‘FULLER STORY’

-Franklin history is a complex one that includes much more than just the Civil War battle that took place here.
-The full story of Franklin’s history is that some events and occurrences happened in its public square and in its downtown area, particularly denigrating to the black citizens of the time, that would be considered wholly unacceptable in modern society.
+Franklin’s history is a complex one that includes much more than just the Civil War battle here.
+The full story of Franklin’s history is that some events and occurrences happened in its public square and its downtown area, particularly denigrating to the black citizens of the time, which would be considered wholly unacceptable in modern society.
 While not a positive history or source of pride for Franklin, these events cannot be overlooked as if they never happened.

 A PET-FRIENDLY PARADISE

 Franklin, Tennessee, is the pilot city for Mars Petcare’s national BETTER CITIES FOR PETS program.
-The BCFP program includes advocacy, education, giving back, and partnering with businesses, non-profits, and governments worldwide to help make life better for pets.
-The program launched in June of 2017 along Franklin’s iconic Main Street, where today you’ll find over 90 businesses with dog bowls out front, each welcoming pets inside their shops so travelers can feel comfortable bringing their furry companions along.
+The BCFP program includes advocacy, education, giving back, and partnering with businesses, non-profits, and governments worldwide to help make pets’ lives better.
+The program launched in June of 2017 along Franklin’s iconic Main Street, where today, you’ll find over 90 businesses with dog bowls out front, each welcoming pets inside their shops so travelers can feel comfortable bringing their furry companions along.

 THE HIDDEN GEM: LEIPER’S FORK

 If it’s a little weird – or something to do just for the fun of it – they are into it in Leiper’s Fork.
 The tiny village just outside of downtown Franklin is where you find the finest art galleries right next to BBQ spots where you eat on a paper plate.
 The antique stores have famed pickin’ corners, the scenic views are unrivaled, and of course, the music is unbelievable.
 The entire village – which is not much bigger than an average city block – is filled with a spirit of community.
 Each business has a front porch or fire pits with S’mores or swings out front, so people have a place to gather and have real interactions.
 The lawn chair theater is a place you show up with nothing but a lawn chair and hear incredible music or catch family movies on a summer night.
 And then there is the music.
-Many of the world’s most iconic musicians call the area home, and on a Thursday night at Puckett’s Grocery & Restaurant, you never know who is going to take the stage.
-The number of Grammy award winners who step to the microphone just inside from the BBQ smoker out front is too many to count, as is the number of widely known artists today who got their first break playing the Puckett’s stage.
+Many of the world’s most iconic musicians call the area home, and on a Thursday night at Fox & Locke, you never know who will take the stage.
+The number of Grammy award winners who step to the microphone just inside from the porch out front is too many to count, as is the number of widely known artists today who got their first break playing the Fox & Locke’s stage.
 Music is such a part of Leiper’s Fork; you’ll even find a stage at the monthly farmer’s market – where finding a No. 1 hit writer or Grammy winner playing to the afternoon crowd is more common than not.

 A PRESERVATION LEADER